wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [awesome-pentest #Project#](https://github.com/enaqx/awesome-pentest): A collection of awesome penetration testing resources, tools and other shiny things

+- [hackingtool #Project#](https://github.com/Z4nzu/hackingtool): All in One Hacking tool For Hackers🥇

 # Universal Penetration Tools/Scanners

 ## Exploitation Toolkit | 渗透框架/工具